NOVEC Energy Production

 NOVEC distributes 100 percent of the renewable energy produced by five generators at the Prince William County Landfill.
 The generators use gas from decaying trash as fuel for creating 6.7 megawatts of electricity — enough to power 5,000 homes, a school-bus garage, and an animal shelter.

-NOVEC distributes 190 kilowatts of solar energy from the Fauquier County Livestock Exchange.
+NOVEC recently reached an agreement to purchase 300 megawatts of electricity from solar-energy “farms” owned by D.E.
+Shaw Renewable Investments (DESRI).
+The new green electricity will add to the 60 megawatts of renewable energy NOVEC already distributes.
 In addition, NOVEC has assisted customers interested in connecting their solar-energy systems to the grid through net metering since 2003.
 In early 2017, NOVEC Solutions, an affiliated for-profit NOVEC company, joined forces with ProspectSolar to help provide solar photovoltaic systems to interested customers.